FarahMohammedAlmutairi/ics344-security-project/Phase 2: Visual Analysis with a SIEM Dashboard/Phase2.md

 This phase demonstrated:
 - How to install and configure Splunk SIEM
-- Use of a forwarder to collect logs
 - Manual log upload and analysis
-- Creating dashboards to detect intrusions
+- Creating dashboards using queries
+- Analysis and comparison of environment data